Yagi vs LPDA (Log-Periodic Dipole Array) Antenna: Which Design Fits Better?

 Bandwidth or beam focus?

-It comes down to band width behind the beam: a Yagi (like the 380–470 MHz GL-DYU4YG3S) wins when the directional need is focused and single-band; an LPDA (like the 698–3800 MHz, 11 dBi GL-DY7038V11) wins when directional control has to come with broad frequency coverage.
+It comes down to band width behind the beam: a Yagi (like the 380–470 MHz GL-DYU4YG3S) wins when the directional need is focused and single-band; an LPDA — a log-periodic dipole array like the 698–3800 MHz, 11 dBi GL-DY7038V11 — wins when directional control has to come with broad frequency coverage.
 For a real deployment, send your target bands, mounting conditions and link objective when you request a quote.

 Frequently asked questions